-DAT Atomics [DAT ATOMICS] is an example of RDMA enable middleware that provides a portable RDMA programming interface for various RDMA transport protocols.
-[DAT ATOMICS] includes a primitive for [IB] that is not supported by $i\overline{W}ARP$ RNICs.
-The addition of Atomic Operations as specified in this draft will allow atomic operations in [DAT ATOMICS] to work for both [IB] and iWARP interchangeably.
+Structured high performance computing applications based on the MPI interface [MPI] may use Atomic Operations defined in this specification.
+DAT Atomics [DAT\ATOMICS] is an example of RDMA enabled middleware that provides a portable RDMA programming interface for various RDMA transport protocols.
+DAT Atomics includes a primitive for InfiniBand that is not supported by iWARP RDMA Network Interface Controllers or RNICs.
+The addition of Atomic Operations as specified in this draft will allow atomic operations in DAT Atomics to work for both InfiniBand and RNICs interchangeably.